MaidDragonTohru/The-Scribe/README.md

 `vpl; viewpoeticlicense`: Makes the bot return a list of all users that possess a Poetic License VIA Private Messages.

-`newbie`: Gives a newcomer to the room a nice friendly greeting~

 `announce on/off`: Used to toggle the state of the announcements for the room.
 Useful. ^.^

 Drivers and Above